PhilipDaniels/ConfigZilla/README.md

   your current build configuration.
 Files named *.$(Configuration).xslt are only included if your build configuration matches.

-When you compile the ConfigZilla project it creates a file called ConfigZilla.xslt in the output folder.
+When you compile a project that ConfigZilla is installed in it creates a file named ProjectX.ConfigZilla.xslt in the "obj" output folder.
 This contains all the *.xslt transformations, merged together and with variable substitution performed.
-Then, when you compile the other projects in your solution, this file is used to create *.config from *.template.config.
+This is then used during the build step to transform *.template.config files into *.config.

 Lastly, jig up your source control: if you are generating a config file from a template then do not add that config file to source control.
 Be careful with